-17. An ammunition magazine comprising:

-- a casing with fore and aft sides and two longer lateral sides 20 and first and second open ends, the casing further comprising a ridge, centrally located on an interior side of the fore side: - a follower residing within the casing, said follower further comprising a follower platform with two tines at fore 25 and aft positions that extend generally perpendicularly therefrom, one of the two tines having a front face that presses against the ridge to prevent forward linear and axial tilt of the follower, wherein the tines limit rotation of the follower within the casing; 30 - a floor plate coupled to the casing at the second open end; - a follower spring residing between the follower and floor plate; and - a protective cover and interfacing geometry on the casing with which to secure the protective cover, the protective cover capable of forcing the follower downward and absorbing at least some pressure applied to the magazine by the spring. - 18.
-An ammunition magazine comprising: - a casing with fore and aft sides and two longer lateral sides and first and second open ends, the casing further comprising guide rails running along the insides of the longer lateral sides, the guide rails having a cross section that includes at least one angle, the casing further comprising a constant internal curve initiating at the second open end and continuing through a majority of the casing of the magazine; - a follower residing within the casing, said follower further comprising two tines at fore and aft positions that extend 50 generally perpendicularly therefrom, and wherein at least one of the tines interfaces with the guide rails; - a floor plate coupled to the casing at the second open end; and - a follower spring residing between the follower and floor 55 plate.
+- 1. An ammunition magazine comprising: - a casing with fore and aft sides and two lateral sides longer than the fore and aft sides and first and second open ends, the casing further comprising a ridge, centrally located on an interior side of the fore side; - a follower residing within the casing, said follower further comprising a follower platform with one or more tines, one of the one or more tines being at a fore position that extends generally perpendicularly therefrom, the one of the one or more tines having a front face that presses against the ridge to help prevent forward linear and axial tilt of the follower, wherein the one or more tines limit rotation of the follower within the casing; - a floor plate coupled to the casing at the second open end; a follower spring residing between the follower and floor plate; and - a stop tab, projecting internally from or near the ridge terminus and generally perpendicularly from the ridge, and a groove serving as a detent, situated in the follower platform to interface with the stop tab, thereby preventing the follower from exiting the magazine through the first end. - 2.
+The ammunition magazine of claim 1, wherein the casing further comprises a constant internal curve initiating at the second open end and continuing through a majority of the casing of the magazine. - 3.
+The ammunition magazine of claim 1, wherein the follower comprises a second time at an aft position of the follower that extends generally perpendicularly therefrom. - 4.
+The ammunition magazine of claim 1, wherein the casing further comprises two guide rails situated opposite each other along the lateral sides of an interior of the casing, the two guide rails contacting the follower to act as a guide for the follower to inhibit rotation of the follower. - 5.
+The ammunition magazine of claim 1, wherein one or more of the one or more tines is split into two regions via a vertical gap arranged at a center of the tine. - 6.
+An ammunition magazine comprising: - a casing with fore and aft sides and two lateral sides longer than the fore and aft sides and first and second open ends, the casing further comprising a ridge, centrally located on an interior side of the fore side, and the casing further comprising a constant internal curve initiating at the second open end and continuing through a majority of the casing of the magazine;